The Ease Of Owning An Amish Shed

 *CUSTOM BUILT TO ORDER

 Our sheds are custom-built with 100% Hemlock Wood board and batten exterior.
 Hemlock wood has been used on barns for centuries.
 All our sheds come standard with steel roofs, lockable doors and sliding windows with screens.

 All sheds are delivered to your site as a fully assembled building.
 (Amish Shed Kits NOW Available!!!)
-They are built on 7″ skids made of Larch wood; designed to keep your shed off the ground to prevent it from rotting, allowing your shed to last a ‘lifetime’.
+They are built on 7″ tall skids made of Hemlock; designed to keep your shed off the ground to prevent it from rotting, allowing your shed to last a ‘lifetime’.

 We have an Engineer’s Stamp stating that our sheds are 100% self-supporting, non-permanent structures that can be moved almost anywhere and do not need to be anchored down.
 They can be placed on a few patio stones or a 6” deep, 3/4” crushed gravel base; a concrete pad is NOT required.